 Can you drink coffee and tea with a meal replacement shake?
 Yes, of course, you can still drink tea and coffee.
 Just make sure to be careful with the amount of sugar and milk or cream you put in your beverages.

 Can you burn ab fat with meal replacement shakes?
-Yes and no. Studies show that high protein diets are inversely related with abdominal fat.
+Yes and no. Studies show that high protein diets are inversely related to abdominal fat.
 However, if you are not in a caloric deficit, you will not lose any fat, from any area of your body.

 Can you consume and expired meal replacement?
 We don’t recommend using shakes after the expiration date because the nutrition on the label may no longer be accurate, especially if they are being used in replacement of a meal.